Read the Advancing Standards of Care for People with Bipolar Disorder final report by Bill Schmelter, PHD (Senior Clinical Consultant – MTM Services).

 2013 Advancing Standards of Care for People with Bipolar Disorder Project

-The National Council for Behavioral Health has concluded the 2013 Advancing Standards of Care for People with Bipolar Disorder project.
+The National Council for Mental Wellbeing has concluded the 2013 Advancing Standards of Care for People with Bipolar Disorder project.
 Results from the program demonstrated that project participants with bipolar disorder reported improved functioning on 20 daily living skills after participating in the evidence-based clinical program.

-The program, Advancing Standards of Care for People with Bipolar Disorder, was spearheaded by the National Council for Behavioral Health (National Council), and supported by Sunovion Pharmaceuticals, Inc. at 10 community mental health organizations.
+The program, Advancing Standards of Care for People with Bipolar Disorder, was spearheaded by the National Council for Mental Wellbeing (National Council), and supported by Sunovion Pharmaceuticals, Inc. at 10 community mental health organizations.
 With targeted technical assistance from David Lloyd’s MTM Services, participating agencies were able to significantly improve communication, social interaction, and coping skills for persons recovering from bipolar disorder.

 The program revolved around two evidence-based tools: a group curriculum to help adults better understand and self-manage their mental health condition (i.e., Wellness Self Management) and a functional assessment tool that tracks a person’s ability to independently carry out everyday tasks (i.e., DLA-20).
 According to one program participant, the program gave her confidence to face her diagnosis and fears.
 “I was afraid to talk to anyone before; I was having trouble at home.
 I’m now reconnected to my family and they are helping me get back on my feet.
 And, at Highland’s annual peer support banquet, I won the ‘best humor’ award.”
 Participating healthcare providers said that the measurement tool gave them accurate and reliable data that supported transparency and accountability.